sarthaksarthak9/sarthaksarthak9/README.md

-<h1> Hello👋 I am Sarthak</h1>
+<h1> Hello I am Sarthak</h1>
-- I am passionate about devOps and all the lastest advancement in cloud-native ecosystem.
+- I am passionate about devOps and all the lastest advancement in cloud-native ecosystem.<br>
 - I worked as LFX'23 fall Mentee for KubeEdge project.

 <h3 align="left">Connect with me:</h3>